JvanKatwijk/qt-dab/README.md

-Different from previous versions, a single widget, the spectrum widget, contains - as tabbed widget - the 4 or 5 scopes to show different aspects of the DAN signal.
+Different from previous versions, a single widget, the spectrum widget, contains - as tabbed widget - the 4 or 5 scopes to show different aspects of the DAB signal.
-It contains an IQscope, showing the constellation of the decoded data, and a waterfall scope, showinh the progress in time of the data that is displayed in the selected scope.
+Furthermore, it contains an IQscope, showing the constellation of the decoded data, and a waterfall scope, showing the progress in time of the data that is displayed in the selected scope.
-Previous versions V5.4 and V4.7 will be maintained.

 Scopes are
  * spectrum scope, showing the spectrum of the incoming DAB signal;